OvRcode/ovrride/wp-content/plugins/widget-shortcode/readme.txt

 Plugin Name: Widget Shortcode
 Tags: widget, shortcode, theme, admin
 Requires at least: 3.0
-Tested up to: 3.9.1
+Tested up to: 4.5
-Stable tag: 0.2.3
+Stable tag: 0.2.5

-Adds a [widget] shortcode which enables you to output widgets anywhere you like.
+Adds [widget] shortcode which enables you to output widgets anywhere you like.

 == Description ==

 The shortcode requires the widget ID, but no need to guess, the plugin generates the code for you.
-You can use before_widget, after_widget, before_title and after_title parameters to override the widget arguments.
-Also you can use set 'title' parameter to false to suppress the widget title:
+To override the widget title for a widget you can use the "title" parameter:
+<code>[widget id="text-1" title="New title"]</code>
+You can also hide the widget title entirely if desired:
 <code>[widget id="text-1" title="0"]</code>
-Or override the default widget title in the shortcode:
-<code>[widget id="text-1" title="New title"]</code>

 == Installation ==